Sustainability transformations over time and space

-The mission of the group is to contribute with high-quality research on fundamental issues related to grand societal challenges of globalization and climate change, as well as transformations towards sustainability (ST), such as renewable energy transitions and social innovations in a global perspective.
+The mission of the group is to contribute with high-quality research on fundamental issues related to grand societal challenges of globalisation and climate change, such as renewable energy transitions, institutional developments for a global carbon price, and Swedish innovations for sustainability.

-The research group on Sustainability transformations at the Economic History Department brings together researchers from a variety of disciplines (economics, economic history, philosophy, human ecology, sociology and political science) to understand how unsustainable practises and sustainability transformations unfold over time and at a global scale.
-In different projects, we explore the complex interrelations of the social, economic and environmental dimensions of transformations towards sustainable development.
+The research group on Sustainability transformations at the Economic History Department aims to understand how unsustainable practises and sustainability transformations unfold over time and at a global scale.
+In different projects, we explore the complex interrelations of the social, economic, and environmental dimensions of transformations towards sustainable development.

 The group has produced several historical databases, notably: